What is ADSL load balancing?

 • incorporate wireless connectivity (WiFi).

 Currently, there are many load-balancing routers available, and some are surprisingly inexpensive (costing less than £40).
-However, we have found that the old adage “You get what you pay for” generally holds true.
-Internet forums are awash with broadband users who have purchased cheap load-balancing routers and discovered that their Internet traffic is not evenly shared among multiple broadband connections, or that the processing involved in load balancing severely degrades the responsiveness and reliability of Internet access.
+However, we have found that the old adage ‘You get what you pay for’ generally holds true.
+Internet forums are awash with broadband users who have purchased cheap load-balancing routers and have discovered that their Internet traffic is not evenly shared among multiple broadband connections, or that the processing involved in load balancing severely degrades the responsiveness and reliability of Internet access.

-We have been very impressed, in general, with the performance of DrayTek Vigor load-balancing routers and we will shortly be bringing you a review of the DrayTek Vigor 2920.
+We have been very impressed, in general, with the performance of DrayTek Vigor load-balancing routers.

-Opt for a load-balancing router without onboard ADSL modems
+Opt for a load-balancing router without onboard ADSL/ADSL2+ modems

-We recommend two Billion 7800 (or Billion 7800N) modems for this purpose.
-As discussed in our Billion 7800 and Billion 7800N pages, these modems provide outstanding performance, particularly on long or challenging lines, and they allow you to adjust the target SNR margin to extract the fastest download speeds possible on each ADSL line.
+We recommend two Billion modems for this purpose.
+These provide outstanding performance, particularly on long or challenging lines as they allow you to adjust the target SNR to extract the fastest download speeds possible on each ADSL/ADSL2+ line.

-While the combination of two Billion 7800 modems with a Draytek load-balancing router may not be the cheapest option available, it will provide outstanding security, performance and download speeds.
+While the combination of two modems with a load-balancing router may not be the cheapest option available, it will provide outstanding security, performance and download speeds.
+Compared with true bonding solutions, ongoing costs will be lower.